 01 of 16

 The UK unit of currency is pounds sterling (£), not the Euro.
-If you plan on visiting Britain, it's important to familiarize yourself with the UK currency, especially since new note and coin designs have been circulated in recent years.
+If you plan on visiting Britain, it's important to familiarize yourself with the UK currency, especially since new note and coin designs have been circulated between 2016 and 2018.
 Luckily, each note is a different color, so it is easy to tell them apart when you're looking through your wallet.Continue to 2 of 16 below.

 02 of 16